 Appendix 2: Reference group

-Appendix 3: Short method description
+Appendix 3: Brief description of the method

 for the life science business population